postgrespro/pg_probackup/Documentation.md

 ### Installation and Setup

-The pg_probackup package is provided as part of the Postgres Pro distribution.
 Once you have pg_probackup installed, complete the following setup:

 - Initialize the backup catalog.
 - Add a new backup instance to the backup catalog.